swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/mentoring_groups.md

 + Second mock quarter/half day workshop with group members.
 Draft one slide for the mentoring group showcase.
 + Finish slide for mentoring group showcase.
 Attend mentoring group showcase.

-#### Sample Mentoring Group Outline: Organizing Workshops
+#### Sample Mentoring Group Outline: Organising Workshops
 + Introductions, review the Carpentries community culture, and communication channels.
 + Introduce existing workshop resources.
-Identify challenges for organizers.
+Identify challenges for organisers.
 + Walkthrough of workshop set up using checklists.
 Discuss workshop planning tools, e.g. Eventbrite, spreadsheets.
 + Identify potential issues and how to resolve them, e.g. ‘no shows’, CoC violations, refunds.
 Identify sources of help.
 + Draft one slide for the mentoring group showcase.
 Identify a representative to attend the mid-way touch base.